ozdemirozcelik/pairs-api/README.md

 # Additions to v2

 - additional API resources
-- functionality to work with TradingView webhooks
 - functionality to create server side sessions
+- functionality to work with TradingView webhooks (Release V3.O)
 - demo improvements:
   - new dashboard
   - list view for signals
+- functionality to work with Interactive Brokers TWS API (Release V3.1)

 # Use Cases